undur/Parsley/README.md

 ## Differences from WOOgnl

 * We don't support OGNL expressions in binding paths.
-Support could be added as a plugin, but I'm not a fan of it myself so...
+Support could be added as a plugin feature if anyone *really* wants it.
 * We don't support WOOGnl's `parseStandardTags` behaviour.
-Might be looked into if anyone actually uses it, which I doubt.
 * We don't support tag processors (WOOgnl's `<wo:not>` being an example use).
 Never used them but the idea isn't that bad.
-However functionality of that kind needs work in the parser so that's for later.
+However functionality of that kind needs a little work in the parser.
-* For inline bindings, only exactly `$true` and `$false` will get interpreted as booleans.
+* For inline constant bindings, only exactly `$true` and `$false` will get interpreted as booleans (these were case insensitive in WOOgnl).

 ## Release notes